Rijon1810/Rijon1810/README.md

 - Git :octocat:

 ## Projects
+- [MethodMelody](https://methodmelody.com/) - MethodMelody is the first streaming platform of Bangladesh that gives you the opportunity to learn your desired musical instrument built with ReactJS, NodeJS, and MongoDB.
-- [E-commerce Website](https://github.com/Rijon1810/e-commerce-website) - A full-fledged e-commerce website built with ReactJS, NodeJS, and MongoDB.
+- [Leclair](https://leclair.co.jp/) - A full-fledged e-commerce website built with ReactJS.
-- [Weather App](https://github.com/Rijon1810/weather-app) - A simple weather app that displays the current weather for a given location.
+- [Jatri Rental](https://ticket.jatri.co/) - Jatri is a public transport journey planner, digital ticketing and mobility marketplace, driving productivity by helping drivers to offer reliable transport build with NuxtJS, NodeJS, TypeScript and MongodDB.

 ## Professional Experience
-- Full-Stack Engineer at [ACME Inc.](https://www.acmeinc.com) - Developed and maintained multiple projects for clients in various industries, including e-commerce and finance.
+- SOFTWARE ENGINEER at [Jatri Service Limited]([https://www.acmeinc.com](https://www.jatri.co/)) - Developed and maintained multiple projects for to B2B and B2C clients.
-- Web Developer at [XYZ Corp.](https://www.xyzcorp.com) - Worked on various projects, including the development of a custom CMS system.
+- JR SOFTWARE ENGINEER at [ShellBeeHaken Limited](https://shellbeehaken.com/) - Worked on various projects, including the development of e-commerce.
+- SOFTWARE DEVELOPER at [MethodMelody](https://methodmelody.com/) - Worked on a e-learning site build with MERN Stack.

 📈 my github stats